 Impuesto sobre Actividades Económicas (IAE), or Tax on Economic Activities, is a tax levied on the exercise of certain economic activities within the country.
 The tax is based on the concept of municipal economic activities and is administered at the local level by municipal or provincial authorities.
 The tax rate varies depending on the type of activity, the size of the company, and the location where the activity is conducted.
 It is calculated based on objective criteria such as the company's turnover, the number of employees, the type of premises used, or the power of machinery and equipment.
-In this regard, Xeal was subject of an inspection on such tax, and as a consequence received a notification from the authorities requesting and additional tax payment of EUR 2,628 thousand for the years 2018-2023 and an accrual was booked for the liability.
+In this regard, Xeal was subject of an inspection on such tax, and as a consequence received a notification from the authorities requesting and additional tax payment of EUR 2,628 thousand for the years 2018-2022 and an accrual was booked for the liability.
+It is expected that the inspection will be finalized in June 2025 and that the additional tax payment requirement will be withdrawn.
+However, the Group's management has decided to maintain the provision as of 31 March 2025 until a final decision is issued by the tax authorities.

-16. Current and Non-current Borrowings
+18. Current and Non-current Borrowings

 Compliance with covenants.
 The Group is subject to certain covenants related to its borrowings.
 Non-compliance with such covenants may result in negative consequences for the Group including growth in the cost of borrowings and declaration of default.
-The Group was in compliance with the covenants as of 30 September 2024 and 31 December 2023.
+The Group was in compliance with the covenants as of 31 March 2025 and 31 December 2024.